Trust in tailings? Vale dam disaster spurs investors into action

 Vale itself has a safety net as its biggest shareholders - state pension funds that own around a fifth of the company - are unlikely to divest.

-Given a strong national belief in mining, analysts say Vale’s sell-off could be seen as a buying opportunity for some.
+Given a strong national belief in mining, analysts say Vale’s sell-off could be seen as a buying opportunity for local investors.

 In a note this month, UBS analysts said some 80 percent of Brazilian investors polled were weighing buying Vale shares based on its depressed stock price, while only 30 percent of global investors it spoke to shared that enthusiasm.

-Note: (This story has been corrected to remove reference to Vale being propped up by a government stake in 10th graph)